voidspace/voidspace.github.io/index.md

 * Creator of "mock", now in the Python standard library as "unittest.mock"
 * Four years experience of rigorous application of XP (Extreme Programming) agile programming including TDD
 * Four years of web application development with Django
+* Three years of experience developing with Go
 * Passionate about testing for ensuring quality of systems
 * Passionate about good engineering practises and sound system design thinking